TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ## Environment Setup
 The CF template defined above comprises the resources we'd need before starting off with our project:-

-Virtual Private Cloud (VPC):
+**_VPC:_**

-Includes tailored security groups for your Cloud9 Instance, facilitating secure development and testing environments.
+Includes Security Groups for the Cloud9 Instance - for secure Development & Testing Environments.

-Cloud9 Instance:
+**_Cloud9 Instance:_**

-An m5.large instance configured with Amazon Linux 2, serving as an integrated development environment (IDE) for exploring Kinesis Client Library and code.
+An t3.medium instance configured with Amazon Linux 2 - Serving as an IDE for exploring Kinesis Client Library & code.

-S3 Buckets:
+**_S3 Buckets:_**

-Two buckets, one for storing the original Taxi Trip dataset and another for receiving curated data from the Kinesis Data Firehose lab.
+Two buckets, one for storing the original Taxi Trip dataset,  another for receiving curated data from the Kinesis Data Firehose.

-Glue Database:
+**_Glue Database:_**

-A database setup within AWS Glue, providing a centralized repository for Kinesis Data Analytics Studio application source and target tables.
+A database setup within AWS Glue - Centralized Repository for Kinesis Data Analytics Studio application source & target tables.

 Kinesis Analytics Role:
 An IAM role with fine-grained permissions for Kinesis Analytics operations, ensuring secure access and execution.